Generic selectors

 The new Everton stadium boasts a 52,888-capacity, which is an increase of approximately 13,000 on Goodison Park, making it a larger venue than St James' Park.

-However, they shouldn't have a bigger stadium than Newcastle for too long, as the Magpies are planning on building a new stadium with a capacity of 65,000 on Leazes Park.
-This will mean Newcastle will have the second-biggest club stadium in England.
+However, that may not be the case for long, considering the Magpies are planning on building a brand new stadium with a capacity of 65,000 on Leazes Park – right next to their current stadium.
+After reportedly opting against expanding St James' Park, the club will reportedly move into their new stadium in the next decade.
+If things stay as they are, Newcastle will have the second-biggest club stadium in England.

 In recent years, the redevelopment of Old Trafford has been heavily reported.
 In March 2025, the club confirmed its plans to build a new 100,000-seater stadium next to the current site.